For High-Stakes & Regulated Operations

-Authorization for AI Agents in Financial Services.
+Authorization for AI Agents where mistakes are expensive.

-PCI-DSS aligned·SOC 2 Type II (in progress)·PSD2 compliant·GDPR·KVKK
+SOC 2 Type II (in progress)·Custody-free·Self-hostable (VPC)·GDPR·KVKK

 The problem